-K A Hitchins was born in Bromley, Kent, and studied English, Religious Studies and Philosophy at Lancaster University, graduating with a BA (Hons) First Class in English Literature.
-She worked for several years as a PA and committee secretary for various organisations in London, including the General Synod of the Church of England.
-She completed a part-time Masters in Postmodern Literatures in English at Birkbeck College in 1996.
+I was born in Bromley, Kent, and studied English, Religious Studies and Philosophy at Lancaster University, graduating with a BA (Hons) First Class in English Literature.
+I worked for several years as a PA and committee secretary for various organisations in London, including the General Synod of the Church of England.
+I completed a part-time Masters in Postmodern Literatures in English at Birkbeck College in 1996.

-She moved to Hertfordshire in 1999 and lives with her husband and two children in a small village near St Albans, Hertfordshire.
+I moved to Hertfordshire in 1999 and live with my husband and two children in a small village near St Albans, Hertfordshire.
 I began writing in 2012 and have completed four novels.
 I am currently writing my fifth.

-She enjoys her daily walks with the family’s Rhodesian ridgeback, who features in her debut novel, The Girl at the End of the Road, published by Instant Apostle in March 2016.
+I enjoy daily walks with our Rhodesian ridgeback, who features in my debut novel, The Girl at the End of the Road, published by Instant Apostle in March 2016.